Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 The `DefaultAzureCredential` attempts to retrieve an access token by sequentially invoking a chain of credentials.
 In this scenario, the `CredentialUnavailableError` signifies that all credentials in the chain failed to retrieve the token in the current environment setup/configuration.
 You need to follow the configuration instructions for the respective credential you're looking to use via the `DefaultAzureCredential` chain, so that the credential can work in your environment.

-Follow the configuration instructions in the `Credential unavailable error` sections of the troubleshooting guidelines below for the respective credential/authentication type you're looking to use via `DefaultAzureCredential`:
+Follow the configuration instructions in the "Credential unavailable error" sections of the troubleshooting guidelines below for the respective credential/authentication type you're looking to use via `DefaultAzureCredential`:

 | Credential Type               | Troubleshooting Guide                                                                                      |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------- |